Muang Xay: Geography and climate

-Muang Xay is in a mountain basin between green hills.
-Two opposed hills soar above the town.
-On one is the "Oudomxay Museum", on the other one is a Buddhist temple with a stupa.

 Oudomxay Province has a moderate monsoon climate.
-Due to its relatively high elevation, there are more variations in temperature during the year and a colder dry season in northern Laos than in the rest of the country.
+Due to its higher elevation, there are more variations in temperature during the year and a colder dry season in northern Laos than in the rest of the country.

 Yearly precipitation is about 1,900–2,600 mm.
 Temperatures in February and March average between 18 and 19 °C, from April to May temperatures climb over 31 °C.

-Especially in the colder months (October to January) there are high variations in temperature from day to night.
-Due to Oudomxay's location between hills and mountains, fog covers the town from evening to morning.
-In the course of the day, the fog starts to dissolve, so that in the cool season, mornings are brisk.

-The Nam Kor River flows through Muang Xay.